MCLDG-zz/shop-docker/README.md

 ```
 docker run -d swarm join --addr=159.122.251.69:2375 consul://159.122.251.69:8500/swarm
 ```
-or use the script in `swarm/join-swarm.sh`
+or use the script in `swarm/join-swarm.sh` - note, make sure to change the IP address so that it matches the current docker host

 On one of the hosts, run the swarm manager: